-The duration for a certification or re-certification audit is no less than two days, including both remote and on-site activities (see step 8).
+The minimum duration for a certification or re-certification audit is two days, including both remote and on-site activities. (refer to step 8.)

 The audit duration is calculated by the certification body based on the size of the facility, the number of employees, the complexity of your processes, and the food safety risk.
 The certification body will discuss and agree on the audit duration with you to ensure complete coverage of your SQF System.